On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference

 \section{Complete Simulation Results}

 To illustrate the gains from robust bias correction we conduct a Monte Carlo study to compare undersmoothing, traditional bias correction, and robust bias correction in terms coverage accuracy and interval length using several data-driven procedures to select the bandwidth.
-We generate $n=500$ observations from a true density $f$ evaluated at $x=\{-2,-1,0,1,2\}$.
-For the density, we consider:
+We generate $n=500$ observations from a density $f$ given by:

 \begin{itemize} \item[] Model 1 (Gaussian Density): $x\backsim\N(0,1)$ \item[] Model 2 (Skewed Unimodal Density): $x\backsim \frac{1}{5} \N(0,1) + \frac{1}{5} \N\left(\frac{1}{2},\left(\frac{2}{3}\right)^2\right) + \frac{3}{5} \N\left(\frac{13}{12},\left(\frac{5}{9}\right)^2\right)$ \item[] Model 3 (Bimodal Density): $x\backsim \frac{1}{2} \N\left(-1,\left(\frac{2}{3}\right)^2\right) + \frac{1}{2} \N\left(1,\left(\frac{2}{3}\right)^2\right)$ \item[] Model 4 (Asymmetric Bimodal Density): $x\backsim \frac{3}{4} \N\left(0,1\right) + \frac{1}{4} \N\left(\frac{3}{2},\left(\frac{1}{3}\right)^2\right)$